-Approval from the appropriate institutional review board (IRB/REB) is a condition of funding for any research projects involving human participants.
+Approval from the appropriate research ethics board (REB/IRB) is a condition of funding for any research projects involving human participants.
 Cystic Fibrosis Canada does not endorse the payment of participants for the purposes of human experimentation, or the payment of honoraria to persons enrolling or examining human participants.
 However, reasonable reimbursement for costs of participation will be considered.
-All successful applicants will be required to either submit proof of research ethics approval at their institution or a signed statement indicating that human participants will not be involved in the Cystic Fibrosis Canadafunded project, uploaded to ProposalCentral before funding will commence.
+All successful applicants will be required to either submit proof of research ethics approval at their institution or a signed statement indicating that human participants will not be involved in the Cystic Fibrosis Canada-funded project, uploaded to ProposalCentral before funding will commence.